Skip to main content

 What the Chart Shows

-The Sankey diagram organizes your plan into three core stages:
+The Sankey diagram organizes your plan into two core stages:

 1. Income Sources